 Prof. Christine Sgarlata Chung

-“Rising Tides and Rearranging Deckchairs: How Climate Change is Reshaping Infrastructure Finance and Threatening to Sink Municipal Budgets,” __ Georgetown Environmental Law Review __ (forthcoming 2019).
+“Rising Tides and Rearranging Deckchairs: How Climate Change is Reshaping Infrastructure Finance and Threatening to Sink Municipal Budgets,” 32 Georgetown Environmental Law Review 165 (2020).

 Prof. Patrick Connors

 Practice Commentary to “CPLR Article 22: Stay, Motions, Orders and Mandates” in MCKINNEY’S CONSOLIDATED LAWS OF NEW YORK (Thomson West 2020).